beltegeuse/io_scene_render/README.md

 ![Render screenshot](imgs/engine.png)

-6) Go at the bottom of the panel (scrolling down).
+6) Go to the bottom of the panel (scrolling down).
 Specify inside `MTI Render settings` the output directory.
 Press export the scene.

 ![Export screenshot](imgs/export.png)

 ## Issues
-- If the output directory is not specify, the export button crash.
+- If the output directory is not specified, the export button crashes.

 ## TODOs
 - Support more conversion from Cycles materials to renderer